orchidsoftware/crud/README.md

 }
 ```

-You can learn more on the Orchid [Filtration page](https://orchid.software/en/docs/filters/#natural-filter).
+You can learn more on the Orchid [filtration page](https://orchid.software/en/docs/filters/#eloquent-filter).

 ## Eager Loading